Skip to main content

 Stop "Renting" Your Customers: Why Angi & HomeAdvisor Are Failing Small Businesses (And How to Leave Them Behind)

-Let’s be honest: if you run a service business—whether you’re a plumber, roofer, or landscaper—your phone ringing is usually the sound of money.
-But if that ring comes from a "lead generation" service like Angi (formerly HomeAdvisor), Thumbtack, or Houzz, it often brings more anxiety than profit.
+Here's the truth nobody talks about: if you run a service business—whether you're a plumber, roofer, or landscaper—hearing your phone ring is usually a good thing.
+It means money's coming in.
+But when that ring comes from a "lead generation" service like Angi (formerly HomeAdvisor), Thumbtack, or Houzz?
+More often than not, it brings anxiety instead of profit.

-You know the drill.
-You’re in the middle of a job, or maybe sitting down to dinner with your family.
-Ping.
+You know exactly how this goes.
+You're in the middle of a job, or maybe you just sat down for dinner with your family.
+Then your phone buzzes.
 "New Lead in Overland Park: Kitchen Remodel."

-Your heart jumps.
-You drop your fork, unlock your phone, and dial the number within 30 seconds.
-You have to, because you know the rules of the game: if you aren't the first to call, you lose.
+Your heart starts racing.
+You drop your fork, grab your phone, and dial the number within 30 seconds.
+You have to—because you already know the rules of this game: if you're not the first one to call, you lose.

 And what happens?